Showing Collections: 1 - 30 of 36

 Narrative of his trip with his uncle to Vietnam revisiting sites where his uncle had served during the Vietnam War.

-Typescripts of compositions by Dr. Rosewell G. Loweey, Dean of Men and director of Student Welfare at The University of Southern Mississippi.
+Typescripts of compositions by Dr. Rosewell G. Lowrey, Dean of Men and director of Student Welfare at The University of Southern Mississippi.
 Also included is a small booklet of poems by his brother, Vernon Booth Lowrey.

 In 1972, Patrick Mahony donated papers written by and about Nobel Prize winning writer Maurice Maeterlinck.
 Mr. Mahony was a Maeterlinck’s literary assistant for five years.
 Included are published and unpublished manuscripts, publishing contracts, correspondence, autographed books, and other personal notes.